adamghill/django-unicorn/docs/source/validation.md

 ## ValidationError

 If you do not want to create a form class or you want to specifically target a nested field you can raise a `ValidationError` inside of an action method.
-The `ValidationError` must be instantiated with a `dict` with the model name as the key and error message as the value.
+The `ValidationError` can be instantiated with a `dict` with the model name as the key and error message as the value.
 A `code` keyword argument must also be passed in.
 The typical error codes used are `required` or `invalid`.

 ```python
 # book_validation_error.py